keystonejs/keystone-classic/fields/types/password/Readme.md

 * `lowChar` `Boolean` - when set to `true`, requires at least one lower case character
 * `upperChar` `Boolean` - when set to `true`, requires at least one upper case character

+### Example

 ```js
 { type: Types.Password, complexity: { digitChar: true, asciiChar: true } }
 ```

+`max` `Number`

+Sets the maximum password length; defaults to 256.

+Can be set to `false` to disable the max length.

 `min` `Number`

-Defines the minimum password length.
+Defines the minimum password length; disabled by default.

 ## Underscore methods